Sportsnet 360: Purchase by Rogers, relaunch as Sportsnet 360

 Reports surfaced on August 24, 2012, that Rogers Media, owners of the competing network Sportsnet, would acquire The Score's parent company.
 The following day, Rogers Media announced that it acquired Score Media in a transaction valued at $167 million.
 Pending CRTC approval, Rogers acquired Score Media's television business which included the closed captioning service Voice to Visual Inc., mixed martial arts promotion The Score Fighting Series, and The Score Television Network.

 The acquisition closed on October 19, 2012, at which point Score Media's digital assets (the website theScore.com and associated mobile apps) were spun off into another company primarily owned by Score Media's previous shareholders, theScore Inc., in which Rogers Media retained a 10% interest.
 Score Media's television properties were immediately placed into a blind trust, under trustee Peter Viner, pending final CRTC approval.
-The operations of the digital properties and the television channel were separated at this point, with the latter operating a separate website (theScoreTV.ca - archived) for the interim period until the Rogers deal was approved.
-As part of CRTC requirements to spend 10% of the value of an acquisition on initiatives to strengthen the broadcasting industry, Rogers planned to fund the production of the Sportsnet Winter Games (which would have been an annual winter sports competition) and provide funding for the production of amateur sports programming.
+As part of CRTC requirements to spend 10% of the value of an acquisition on initiatives to strengthen the broadcasting industry, Rogers planned to fund the organization and broadcast of the "Sportsnet Winter Games" (which would have been an annual winter sports competition) and provide funding for the production of amateur sports programming.
 While Rogers planned to continue running The Score as a sports news service, it also requested that the CRTC ease some of the restrictions that were placed on the network in order to allow it to be more competitive with other Canadian sports channels.
 Namely, Rogers requested that it only be required to air one sports news update per-hour during live programming.